gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 #### Future legal challenges: AI decision-making without human oversight

-Previous section discussed legal challenges involved with AI chatbots, current state-of-the-art systems already being put into use within organizations.
+Previous sections discussed legal challenges involved with AI chatbots, current state-of-the-art AI systems already being put into use within organizations.

-The output of today’s AI systems most often requires the human user to decide whether or not to implement the outputs presented by AI.
-As artificial intelligence systems become more advanced and autonomous, significant legal challenges could arise with regards to AI making decisions without direct human oversight.
+The output of these AI systems requires the human user to decide whether or not to implement the outputs presented by the AI.
+As artificial intelligence systems become more advanced and autonomous, significant legal challenges could arise in regard to AI making decisions without direct human oversight.

 Below are some legal considerations of fully autonomous AI solutions.
 <br>
 <b>Liability and Accountability</b><br>
 When AI systems make autonomous decisions that result in harm or damages, determining liability becomes even more complicated compared to current user-implemented AI outputs.
-Who should be held responsible and carry the liability - the AI developer, the company implementing the AI, or the AI itself?
+Who will be held responsible and will carry the liability - the AI developer, the organization implementing the AI, or the AI itself?
 Current legal frameworks struggle to address scenarios where there's no direct human decision-maker to hold accountable for untransparent outputs.
 <br>
 <b>Transparency and Explainability</b><br>
 Many AI systems, particularly those using the Transformer architecture, operate as "black boxes," making it difficult to understand how and why they arrive at decisions they do.
-This lack of transparency can pose challenges in case of legal proceedings based on their outputs, as the rationale behind a decision can not to be explained and justified, as it is usually mandated.
+This lack of transparency can pose challenges in case of legal proceedings based on their outputs, as the rationale behind a decision can not to be explained and justified, as it is usually mandated.This is particularly relevant to highly regulated industries like finance and insurance.
 <br>
 <b>Bias and Discrimination</b><br>
 LLMs have been shown to absorb and amplify societal biases present in their training data, converging on issues like racial and gender discrimination on a large scale.
 E.g. in 2017, machine translation on a post from a Palestinian man’s Facebook post where “Good morning” was written Arabic, was translated to “Attack them” in Hebrew, alerting Israeli authorities that later arrested the man.
-There exists a real danger for AI systems to build on top of and amplify harmful biases present in data they are trained on, which influence autonomous decisions, and organizations might face legal liability from biases and harmful outputs of their AI systems.
+There exists a real danger for AI systems to build on top of and amplify harmful biases present in data they are trained on, which would influence autonomous decisions, and organizations might face legal liability should biases and harmful outputs be present in their AI systems.
 <br>
 <b>Data Privacy and Consent</b><br>
 Autonomous AI systems that process vast amounts of data to make decisions need to be structured to ensure compliance with an ever-increasing data privacy regulation landscape, such as GDPR.
 Remaining compliant with consent and data minimization sections of GDPR could become increasingly difficult with systems that function without human intervention.